-Custom Accuracy Drill: Control Where Every Shot Lands
+iOS Custom Accuracy Drill: Control Where Every Shot Lands

 Accuracy is not about group shape.
 It is about intent.

-This drill is designed to answer a different question:
+This drill answers a very direct question:

 Practice on Your Own Terms